Mendelsohn House: Tahara House

 In summer 1942 the Germans deported the Jews of Allenstein to the Minsk Ghetto and Theresienstadt and murdered them in the Holocaust.
 The Jewish community of Allenstein ceased to exist.

 Municipal archive

-After World War II the region became again part of Poland.
+After World War II the region became part of Poland.
 The use of the building during the immediate post war years is unknown.

 After an anti-semitic campaign in Poland the remains of the cemetery were levelled to the ground in 1968 and the building was used as a magazine by the municipal archive of Olsztyn until 1996.
 Construction drawings of 1971 show several significant changes like the installation of a staircase between the main floor and the basement.
 This alteration resulted in the loss of most wall decorations, original floors in the wings and the original ceiling.
 New concrete floors destroyed the frieze in the main hall.